philip-brohan/AWS-Textract/docs/index.rst

 A combination of cropping, contrast reduction, and sharpness reduction, worked well to change total failures into partial successes.
 I have not managed to use such image adjustment to make partial successes into bigger successes.

-As the image modification produced reasonable results on the :doc:`Ben Nevis project sample <image_processing/Ben_Nevis/modified>`, it was possible to run Textract against the `OCR-weatherrescue transcription benchmark <http://brohan.org/OCR-weatherrescue/index.html>`_:
+As the image modification produced reasonable results on the :doc:`Ben Nevis project sample <image_processing/Ben_Nevis/modified>`, it was possible to run Textract against the `OCR-weatherrescue transcription benchmark <http://brohan.org/OCR-weatherrescue/index.html>`_.
+Textract was only 88% accurate on this benchmark, though it did make up for this by being thousands of times faster than human transcribers.

 .. toctree::
    :titlesonly: